Stuttgart Airport

 The airport is operated by Flughafen Stuttgart GmbH (FSG).
 It goes back to Luftverkehr Württemberg AG, which was founded in 1924 and initially operated Böblingen Airport.
 Since 2008, 65% of the operating company is owned by the state of Baden-Württemberg and 35% by the city of Stuttgart.
 It is located approximately 13 km (10 km in a straight line) south of Stuttgart and lies on the boundary between the nearby town of Leinfelden-Echterdingen, Filderstadt and Stuttgart itself.
-In 2007, the Stuttgart Trade Fair – the ninth biggest exhibition centre in Germany – moved to grounds directly next to the airport.
+In 2007, the Messe Stuttgart convention center – the ninth biggest exhibition centre in Germany – moved to grounds directly next to the airport.
 Additionally, the global headquarters for car parking company APCOA Parking are located here.

 History

-First years and World War II
+Early years and World War II

 The airport was built in 1939 to replace Böblingen Airport.
 In 1945, the United States Army took over the airport until returning it to German authorities in 1948.

 For the duration of the Cold War the runway and facilities were shared with the United States Army who operated helicopters, the Grumman OV-1 Mohawk and other fixed wing aircraft as Echterdingen Army Airfield on the southern portion of the airfield.
 Some of the units operating at Echterdingen were headquartered at nearby Nellingen Kaserne- now closed and redeveloped.
 In 1984–5, the 223rd Aviation Battalion (Combat) of the 11th Aviation Group (Combat) was headquartered at Echterdingen, with three aviation companies assigned (one at Schwäbisch Hall).
-The U.S. Army still maintains a small helicopter base - Stuttgart Army Airfield - on the southern side of the airport, which it shares with the Baden-Württemberg State Police helicopter wing.
+The U.S. Army still maintains a small helicopter base - Stuttgart Army Airfield - on the southern side of the airport, which it shares with the Baden-Württemberg Police helicopter wing.
 The police helicopter wing falls under the control of Stuttgart Police Department and has six modern helicopters based at Stuttgart and two in Söllingen.

-Later development
+The airport in the 1950s-1990s

 The airport was expanded after World War II.
 The runway was extended to 1800 m in 1948, then to 2250 m in 1961 and finally to 3345 m in 1996.
 Renovation was scheduled for 2020, full closure phase was preponed to be completed in April during the corona lockdown.

 The original 1938 terminal was finally replaced in 2004 and there are now four terminals with a maximum capacity of approximately 12 million passengers.

 Politicians, town planners and nearby residents have been arguing for years about the construction of a second runway.
-However, on 25 June 2008 Minister-President Günther Oettinger announced that for the next 8–12 years no second runway will be built and that the restrictions for night operations stay in place.
+However, on 25 June 2008, Minister-President Günther Oettinger announced that for the next 8–12 years no second runway will be built and that the restrictions for night operations stay in place.